soupi/learn-haskell-blog-generator/src/04-markup/04-parsing_02.md

    </details>

    The [maybe](https://hackage.haskell.org/package/base-4.16.4.0/docs/Prelude.html#v:maybe)
-   function let's us do the same thing in a more compact way.
+   function lets us do the same thing more compactly.
 It is a function that works similarly to pattern matching on a `Maybe`: the third argument to `maybe` is the value on which we pattern match, the second argument is a function to apply to the value found in a `Just` case,